nikhil1699/Acnologia-HackGrid/README.md

 ***
 ## My Work

-There are 4 Modules that I will be making, All of these are targetted at increasing efficiency and speed of the Startups.
+There are 4 Modules that I will be making, All of these are targetted at increasing efficiency and growth speed of the Startups.
 ### None of these modules include any expensive service.
 Thus will be fairly adoptable by small scale industries
 ---
 These are the modules I plan to complete: